casadi/casadi.github.io/content/blog/nlp_sens/index.md

 M = opti.to_function('M',{p},{xy});
 ```

-With `M`, we can easily recreate the figure above:
+With `M` in place, we can easily recreate the figure above by solving 100 Ipopt problems:

 ```matlab
 z = @(xy) xy(2,:)-xy(1,:);